staucktion/docker-config/README.md

 - Run `up` commands for the modules which you want to launch.

-- These is the up order for the modules
+- You can selectively start the necessary modules.
+Below is the recommended startup order:

 1. PostgreSQL
 2. Database Initializer